Skip to content

 balloon expanding Universe

 As a balloon inflates, any coins glued to its surface will appear to recede away from one another, with “more distant” coins receding more rapidly than the less distant ones.
 Any light will redshift, as its wavelength ‘stretches’ to longer values as the balloon’s fabric expands.
 This visualization solidly explains cosmological redshift within the context of the expanding Universe.
-If the Universe is expanding today, that means it was smaller, hotter, and denser in the past: leading to the picture of the hot Big Bang.
-It also explains why all quanta lose kinetic energy as the Universe expands, and why photons have their wavelengths lengthen as the Universe expands.
+If the Universe is expanding today, that implies a past where it was smaller, hotter, denser, and more uniform: leading to the picture of the hot Big Bang.

 Credit: E. Siegel/Beyond the Galaxy